UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 function names and the JIT handle created for them is maintained.
 Additionally, a collection of defined function prototypes is retained to enable matching a function call to a previously defined function.
 Since the JIT support uses a module per function approach, lookups on the current module aren't sufficient.
-Finally, a native function call delegate is defined for top level anonymous expressions.
-So that, after the JIT engine has generated the code, the application can call it through a delegate.
+Finally, a native function call delegate is defined for top level anonymous expressions so that, after the JIT engine has generated the code, the application can call it through a delegate.

 The initialization of the generator requires updating to support the additional members.